Sidcup Lapidary & Mineral Society

 A polished item under scrutiny.

-Collectors and members eagerly examining minerals on Jhinpa's and Roderick's
+Collectors eagerly examining minerals on a member's stand.

 The raffle prize giving in full swing.